ghaerr/elks/README.md

 * ROM-based systems can run in 128k RAM

 ## Try ELKS online
 You can play with ELKS [here](https://copy.sh/v86/?profile=elks).
 Login with "root" and no password.
 Go to the bin folder and try the different commands available.
 Try nxtetris.
+Start the game by pressing "n".

 ## Watch ELKS in action